ankush91/MLAlgos/Hidden Markov Models/README.md

-### Implements 2 problems encountered in Hidden Markov Models.
-The first problem is the Evaluation problem solved using the Recursive Forward algorithm.
-The second problem is the Learning problem solved using the Baum Welcher Expectation Maximization algorithm.
+### Implements 2 procedures encountered in Hidden Markov Models.
+The first is the Evaluation problem solved using the Recursive Forward algorithm.
+The second is the Learning problem solved using the Baum Welcher Expectation Maximization algorithm.

 ### Organization
 * This folder contains code, figures and report in respective folders for the assignment specification in EC_Student.pdf